pine64/website/content/blog/march-update-tablet-bonanza.md

 **DanctNix Arch PineTab2 build in action**

-I chatted briefly with Danct12 earlier this week and he wishes for you to know that the PineTab 2 software is still a work-in-progress, so you should always check for updates as things are likely to progress even quicker once people get their hands on the hardware.
+I chatted briefly with Danct12 earlier this week and he wishes for you to know that the PineTab2 software is still a work-in-progress, so you should always check for updates as things are likely to progress even quicker once people get their hands on the hardware.
 If you have any questions concerning the build and current status of the software then you are welcome to join the #archlinux-pinephone:kde.org channel on Matrix or [@archmobile](https://t.me/archmobile) on Telegram.
 Danct12 also wanted me to let you know that the Wi-Fi is disabled on the PineTab2 by default due to driver stability issues, so you'll have to run modprobe bes2600 to get it working.
 Now, the second, and perhaps the most important thing I wanted to write before CounterPIllow shares their insight is that the PineTab2 will be available on April 11th… bundled the unicorn with a mic on its head, of course.

 \[**Quick note:** I have taken the liberty to edit CounterPillow’s contribution for style solely - none of the written contents were altered.
 CounterPillow’s section starts below.\]